 The book where the towns were allowed to vent, took about a month to complete with words flying onto the page in streams.
 The love story took about a year.
 The publisher gladly accepted the love story book, but was unaware the other book existed.
 While Stanley was promoting his love story book to the media, during an interview Stanley acknowledged the existence of the other book.
 The interviewer was a well-known book critic who became fascinated with Stanley’s experience of writing both books.
 He begged Stanley to let him read it.
 Stanley allowed it, but insisted that it remain their secret.
 That was the last time it was anyone’s secret.

 The critic read the book three times in the next week.
 It was the first time he reviewed a book that was yet to be published, and he convinced the New Yorker to present it on the cover as the Book Of The Ages.
 The critic began his review, ‘only a few times in history do we have a book that so accurately reflects the social, economic and political dramas of a nation.
 This spells out in stark details the passionate beliefs, and condemning judgements that storm thru our communities daily.
 You will recognize yourself and your neighbors and relate to the harsh divides.
 Those with hearts will cry at the shame and rigidity and hopeless attempts at reconciliation.
 Those with minds will hopefully hear the thoughts of the other side and try to understand.
-I am stuck by what is not in the book, which I am certain was deliberate.
-There are no signs of compassion, forgiveness or mercy.
+I am struck by what is not in the book, which I am certain is deliberate.
+There were no signs of compassion, forgiveness or mercy.
 This is a book of stark truth.
 This book will change you.
 Hopefully it changes us all enough so we may sit at the table together again.’
-Peace**
+Peace***